pudelosha/Flovers/README.md

 - Enable **moisture alerts** with a threshold slider (0–100%)
 - View the latest snapshot per tile or open detailed history
 - Enable/disable device ingestion and rotate account secrets for security
+- Configure devices with an optional **watering pump**
+- Let the backend automatically schedule watering when moisture drops below a threshold
+- Schedule or recall pump watering tasks manually from the mobile app

+### 🔔 Notifications & Profile
+- Email and push notification preferences for reminder and moisture events
+- Multilingual UI and email templates
+- Profile settings for language, units, background, tile style, and FAB position
+- Account management, password/email changes, support messages, and bug reports

 ### 🔐 Authentication
 - Full **JWT** register/login system